oracle-livelabs/goldengate/ggma-standard-reporting/data-replication-using-REST-API/data-replication-using-REST-API.md

 ## Task 1: Set Up Data Replication

-   Make sure you are in the /scripts/UseCases/01_Reporting/ directory and perform the following tasks:
+   Make sure you are in the `/scripts/UseCases/01_Reporting/` directory and perform the following tasks:

-   1. Move to the <code>REST-API</code> directory and list the content for this directory:
+   1. Move to the `REST-API` directory and list the content for this directory:

       ```
       <copy>